Queens: Vehicles for hire

 As of 2019, the city had about 80,000 for-hire vehicles, of which, two-thirds were ride-hail – Uber, Lyft, Via, and Juno.
-Until the Covid-19 pandemic, the ride-hail car offered a ride-share option.
+Until the COVID-19 pandemic, the ride-hail car offered a ride-share option.
 There are about 13,500 traditional taxis (yellow cabs with medallions) in the city, 7,676 boro taxis, 38,791 black cars, 21,932 livery cars, 288 commuter vans, and 2,206 paratransit vehicles.

 Roundtrip car sharing

 Zipcar, and others, entered New York City market in 2002 offering roundtrip car sharing from private locations, mostly from parking garages.
-In 2018, the city partnered with the roundtrip car share companies, led by Zipcar, to launch the nation's larges on-street car-sharing program with the greatest take-up in The Bronx and in Queens – Jackson Heights, Jamaica, and Far Rockaway.
+In 2018, the city partnered with the roundtrip car share companies, led by Zipcar, to launch the nation's largest on-street car-sharing program with the greatest take-up in The Bronx and in Queens – Jackson Heights, Jamaica, and Far Rockaway.
 In 2020, during beginning throes of the COVID-19 pandemic, Enterprise CarShare suspended service in New York City.
 Among the traditional car rental locations in Queens, both international airports harbor larger fleets, conveniently close to Queens residents.

 Micromobility

 Citi Bike – a docked-bike and e-bike sharing company had, as of July 2019, 169,000 annual subscribers.
 In 2021, the Department of Transportation and Citi Bike announced that, as part of its Phase 3 expansion, it was doubling its service area to 70 square miles and tripling the number of bikes to 40,000.
 The expansion includes 52 new docking stations in Astoria, as well as new stations in Sunnyside and Woodside.

 Non-docked e-moped service was launched in the city by Revel in 2019.
-Companies such as Bird, Lime, VeoRide introduced non-docked e-scooter-sharing in 2021.
+Companies such as Bird, Lime, and Veo introduced non-docked e-scooter-sharing in 2021.